dsomleff/react-camp/hooksmeal-app/README.md

 - `useEffect` inside `HeaderCartButton`.
 - Move "Meals" Data to Backend (Firebase) and fetch them via http.
 - Add '...Loading' message when fetch the data and error handling logic.
+- Add `Checkout` component with a form.
+We display this form with some conditions.